sujith3g/meteor-g-plus/README.md

 *   Check the Web version [here](http://googleplus.meteor.com/)

 #### Usage
-1. Install `cordova-google-plus-native-sign-in` package to your app by typing `meteor add cordova-google-plus-native-sign-in`.
+1. Install `hedcet:cordova-google-plus-native-sign-in` package to your app by typing `meteor add hedcet:cordova-google-plus-native-sign-in`.
 2. Add android platform to your app `meteor add-platform android`.
 You can follow [this](https://github.com/meteor/meteor/wiki/Meteor-Cordova-Phonegap-integration) Documentation.
 3. Add `mobile-config.js` file to your app, and specify an App ID like `com.example.cordova`